- News and Events

 After Siegal's death, Rodriguez -- who had grown up on the Lower East Side before attending Baruch College -- was determined that the Andrew Glover Youth Program would thrive as his friend would have wanted it. ''I couldn't turn way from the kids, I couldn't give up the mission,'' he says. ''Bob loved the community and its people, and the people loved him.
 So I picked up the pieces and tried to put them together as Bob had described it."
 He spent so much time at the courts advocating for kids that the Legal Aid Society gave him an office at 100 Centre Street -- where the program's main office still is today.
 Realizing that he needed a place for the kids to go when he kept them out of prison, Rodriguez negotiated with the city in 1985 to buy an abandoned building at 100 Avenue B for $30,000.
 He used grant money to renovate it, and -- naming it the Robert Siegal Center -- hired a staff to offer counseling, supervision, and other services to teens who have been coming there every weekday since 1986.

-Today, the Glover Program has expanded -- with a staff of 10 counselors and administrators, dozens of volunteers, and a second youth center that opened in East Harlem in 1998.
+Today, Avenues for Justice has expanded -- with a staff of 10 counselors and administrators, dozens of volunteers, and a second youth center that opened in East Harlem in 1998.
 Through generous donations from corporations and individuals, the centers now have computer rooms, study rooms, art supplies, kitchens, and other amenities.
 Rodriguez's tireless efforts to keep Robert Siegal's dream alive have won several of the city's top honors for social service.

-Photo Gallery: The Andrew Glover Youth Program's history »
+Photo Gallery: AFJ's, formerly the Andrew Glover Youth Program, history »